 Whether you head to the Montreal Botanical Gardens for a picnic lunch or a romantic stroll, they are a great way to spend an afternoon.
 The relaxing and infectiously green atmosphere of the gardens provides a peaceful escape from the busy city of Montreal, much like its own Central Park.

 With 190 acres of land encompassed in this area, there is so much to see.
 Ten super huge greenhouses provide a home for over 22,000 different types of flora and plenty of different gardens to explore.
-The toxic plant garden is a hit with families, while the Chinese garden is popular with solo and couple travellers, explaining the history of yin and yang.
+The toxic plant garden is a hit with families, while the Chinese garden is popular with solo and couple travelers, explaining the history of yin and yang.

 A visit to Montreal is not officially complete without stepping foot in the botanical gardens, so make sure to head there.